-> 13-year-old Ayman sustained severe injuries when he stood on a mine near the camp where he lives on Sinjar Mountain.
+Ayman (13) sustained severe injuries when he stood on a mine near the camp where he lives on Sinjar Mountain.
 He arrived in the US in October 2016 and had surgery to repair the damage to his legs.
 He was also fitted with a prosthetic arm.
 Three months later he returned to his family in Iraq but he is still in a lot of pain and continues to need specialist treatment.

 Dhakil meets Dilbreen at Shriners Hospital for Children